-Two astronauts will perform the second of three International Space Station (ISS) spacewalks scheduled this month on Monday, January 20, 2020.
-NASA TV’s live coverage of the spacewalk will begin on Monday at 10:30 UTC (5:30 a.m.
+On Saturday, January 25, 2020, two astronauts will perform the last of this month’s three International Space Station (ISS) spacewalks, to finish the repair of a cosmic ray detector.
+NASA TV’s live coverage of the spacewalk will begin on Saturday at 10:30 UTC (5:30 a.m.
 ET).
 Translate UTC to your time.

 .@Astro_Jessica and @Astro_Christina wrapped up the first spacewalk of 2020 at 2:04pm ET today after working 7 hours and 29 minutes in the vacuum of space swapping space station batteries. #AskNASA | Read more… https://t.co/qCrCa8JgeS pic.twitter.com/xvwpIjmnIZ